SteveRutledge/python_project_scaffold/README.md

 # python_project_scaffold
-simple and minimal scaffold for a python project, with unit tests, static analysis, type-checking, docs, continuous integration and delivery
+A simple and minimal scaffold for a python project, with unit tests, static analysis, type-checking, docs, continuous integration and delivery